 I’m a creative director, content strategist, designer, writer, and editor based in Brooklyn.
-Since 2009, I’ve served as the director of content strategy at Blue State Digital, the online strategy firm best known for having played a major role in Barack Obama’s first presidential campaign.
+From March 2009 until May 2013, I served as the director of content strategy at Blue State Digital, the online strategy firm best known for its role in Barack Obama’s two presidential campaigns.
 I was pulled into BSD’s orbit when I helped relaunch WhiteHouse.gov at the beginning of 2009, just in time for President Obama’s inauguration.

 From 2008 until 2012, I was a contributing editor at Vanity Fair, where I was online editor from 2006 to 2008.